TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

 You can create a form from the :guilabel:`Web > Forms` module.
 This is a system extension which needs to be activated by your administrator.
-It is written in TypoScript and is fully documented in the :ref:`"Form Framework"<form:start>` system extension manual.
+It is written in TypoScript and is fully documented in the :ref:`Form Framework<form:start>` system extension manual.

-This module provides a guided interface for editors to create forms such as a contact form, newsletter subscription or even a survey.
+This module provides a guided interface for editors to create any kind of form such as a contact form, newsletter subscription or even a survey.
 TYPO3 comes with one pre-defined form already built, which you can use to get started.

 #.
 In the :guilabel:`Web > Forms` module, click the :guilabel:`+ Create new
    form` button.
 The **Create new form** wizard displays.